oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 had my answer -- but no such luck.
-SQLAlchemy's autocommit mode is roughly parallel to the "autocommit" in Django pre-1.6 (albeit smarter): it emulates autocommit over top of non-autocommit database adapters by automatically committing the implicit transaction after you send queries that change the database.
-It doesn't put the database connections into true autocommit mode.
+SQLAlchemy's autocommit mode is roughly parallel to the "autocommit" in Django pre-1.6 (albeit smarter): it emulates autocommit over top of non-autocommit database adapters by automatically committing an implicit transaction after you send queries that change the database.
+It doesn't put the database connections into true autocommit mode, so it still wraps reads in unnecessary transactions.

 Turning on real autocommit